 Questions to ask when choosing an orthodontist:

-2. Are the assistants Orthodontic Assistant Permit (OAP), or are they just general assistants?
+2. A lot of the work is done by the assistants.
+Are the assistants Orthodontic Assistant Permit (OAP) holders, or are they just general dental assistants?

 5. Is the orthodontist involved in local study clubs with other specialists?

 Choosing an orthodontic practice to trust with the beauty of your smile or your child’s smile is an important decision.
 Orthodontic treatment has the potential to be a long process, so you’ll want to make sure you or your child are comfortable with the doctor and staff.

 Your orthodontic experience is something you’ll remember for the rest of your life, so make sure it’s something to smile about.
 Ask someone you trust for a recommendation.

 Selecting an orthodontist may seem like a daunting task for someone who has never been through it, so it’s a great idea to ask for a recommendation from someone who has.
 Whether it’s a friend, co-worker, or family member, that person will probably be more than happy to share his or her first-hand experience.

 Your general dentist is also a great resource to get a recommendation.
 If your dentist’s children have had braces, ask which orthodontist they used.